ErrDivine/XLReason/docs/experiment_instructions.md

-# I-QGP Synthetic Experiment Instructions
+# I-QGP Experiment Instructions

-This guide walks you through preparing the environment, validating the installation, and running the synthetic I-QGP experiment.
+This guide walks you through preparing the environment, validating the installation, and running the transformer-powered I-QGP experiment.
 Follow the steps in order; each stage builds on the previous one.

 ---

 ## 1. Prerequisites
 - **Python**: 3.10 or newer (3.11 recommended).
 - **Operating system**: macOS, Linux, or Windows with WSL.
 The quickstart assumes shell access.
-- **Dependencies**: PyTorch (CPU or CUDA build), PyYAML, NumPy, and pytest for development/test runs.
+- **Dependencies**: PyTorch (CPU or CUDA build), `transformers`, `datasets`, PyYAML, NumPy, and pytest for development/test runs.

 ```bash
 python --version  # Should print 3.10+